paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-123-drug-abuse-education-and-prevention.md

 Subtitle B, referred to in par.
 (9)(C), is subtitle B (§§ 3501–3522) of title III of Pub.
 L. 100–690, Nov.
 18, 1988, 102 Stat.
 4254, which enacted subchapters I to III of this chapter.
 For complete classification of subtitle B to the Code, see Tables.

-[Section 5603(8) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5603/8&num=0&edition=prelim), referred to in par.
+[Section 11103(8) of title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11103/8&num=0&edition=prelim), referred to in par.
 (12), was subsequently amended, and no longer defines “unit of general local government”.
 However, it now defines “unit of local government”.

 #### Amendments
 1998—Par.
 (7).
 Pub.
 L. 105–244 substituted “section 1001” for “section 1141(a)”.